 A single sunbeam that breaks through a thick cloud can also be called a messenger.

-Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey, describing dull, dark, or hazy weather conditions.
+Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey (or mochy), describing dull, dark, or hazy weather conditions.

 18. Monkey’s Wedding